gatsbyjs/gatsby/docs/docs/reference/release-notes/v5.0/index.md

 For more information, read the [Using Slices How-To Guide](/docs/how-to/performance/using-slices/) or the [Slice API Reference Documentation](/docs/reference/built-in-components/gatsby-slice).

+If you have any questions about the Slice API, you can comment on the [Gatsby 5 Umbrella Discussion](https://github.com/gatsbyjs/gatsby/discussions/36609) or [`gatsby-5` Discord channel](https://discord.gg/MhfpnT4cNg).

 ## Partial Hydration (Beta)

 Partial Hydration enables you to selectively add interactivity to your otherwise completly static app.
 This results in improved frontend performance while keeping the benefits of client-side apps.
 Gatsby uses [React server components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md) to achieve this.